jericson/jericson.github.io/_posts/2015-04-22-cs_females.md

    comparison to reading the source and improving them.
 2. Later, my family moved to San Jose, California.
-Being in the heart of Silicon Valley, the public library had a extensive collection of programming books.
+Being in the heart of Silicon Valley, the public library had a extensive collection of programming textbooks.
 So in addition to reading Isaac Asimov's _Robot_ series, I consumed books about Artificial Intelligence that prompted me to write little programs that simulated robotic mice solving digital mazes.